fchirigati/fchirigati.github.io/_pages/about.md

 Some of the projects on which I'm currently working are:

-* **Urban Data Management and Analytics**: Understanding the urban environment by efficiently analyzing the numerous interactions among large spatio-temporal urban data (e.g.: [Data Polygamy](https://github.com/ViDA-NYU/data-polygamy)).
+* **Urban Data Management and Analytics**: Understanding the urban environment by efficiently analyzing the numerous interactions among large spatio-temporal urban data (e.g.: <a href="https://github.com/ViDA-NYU/data-polygamy" target="_blank">Data Polygamy</a>).
-* **[Reproducibility in Science](http://www.reproduciblescience.org/)**: Infrastructure to facilitate the creation, reuse, and sharing of reproducible computational experiments (e.g.: [ReproZip](https://www.reprozip.org/), [noWorkflow](https://github.com/gems-uff/noworkflow)).
+* **<a href="http://www.reproduciblescience.org/" target="_blank">Reproducibility in Science</a>**: Infrastructure to facilitate the creation, reuse, and sharing of reproducible computational experiments (e.g.: <a href="https://www.reprozip.org/" target="_blank">ReproZip</a>, <a href="https://github.com/gems-uff/noworkflow" target="_blank">noWorkflow</a>).

-I am also Reproducibility Editor for the [Information Systems Journal, Elsevier North-Holland](http://www.journals.elsevier.com/information-systems/).
+I am also Reproducibility Editor for the <a href="http://www.journals.elsevier.com/information-systems/" target="_blank">Information Systems Journal, Elsevier North-Holland</a>.

 Please refer to my list of [publications](/publications/) and [professional activities](/professional/) for more details.

 Awards and Honors
 ------

-* **[Honorable Mention, SIGMOD 2017 Best Demonstration Award](https://sigmod.org/sigmod-awards/sigmod-best-demonstration-award/)**: our demo *Querying and Exploring Polygamous Relationships in Urban Spatio-Temporal Data Sets* received a honorable mention (8 out of 31 demos).
+* **<a href="https://sigmod.org/sigmod-awards/sigmod-best-demonstration-award/" target="_blank">Honorable Mention, SIGMOD 2017 Best Demonstration Award</a>**: our demo *Querying and Exploring Polygamous Relationships in Urban Spatio-Temporal Data Sets* received a honorable mention (8 out of 31 demos).
-* **[SIGMOD 2017 Most Reproducible Paper Award](http://db-reproducibility.seas.harvard.edu/awards/)**: our paper *Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets* was selected one of the most reproducible papers across several criteria of the SIGMOD 2016 papers.
+* **<a href="http://db-reproducibility.seas.harvard.edu/awards/" target="_blank">SIGMOD 2017 Most Reproducible Paper Award</a>**: our paper *Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets* was selected one of the most reproducible papers across several criteria of the SIGMOD 2016 papers.
 * **SIGMOD 2017 Student Travel Award**
-* **[Pearl Brownstein Doctoral Research Award](http://engineering.nyu.edu/academics/departments/computer-science-engineering/student-awards)**: Doctoral research that shows the greatest promise, given by NYU Tandon School of Engineering, in 2016.
+* **<a href="http://engineering.nyu.edu/academics/departments/computer-science-engineering/student-awards" target="_blank">Pearl Brownstein Doctoral Research Award</a>**: Doctoral research that shows the greatest promise, given by NYU Tandon School of Engineering, in 2016.
-* **2nd Place in the [SIGMOD 2014 Programming Contest](http://www.cs.albany.edu/~sigmod14contest/index.html)**: Our team - ViDA team, together with [Tuan-Anh Hoang-Vu](http://bigdata.poly.edu/~tuananh/), [Kien Pham](http://bigdata.poly.edu/~kienpham/), and [Huy T. Vo](http://serv.cusp.nyu.edu/~hvo/) - got 2nd place out of 91 teams, given by SIGMOD, in 2014.
+* **2nd Place in the <a href="http://www.cs.albany.edu/~sigmod14contest/index.html" target="_blank">SIGMOD 2014 Programming Contest</a>**: Our team - ViDA team, together with <a href="http://bigdata.poly.edu/~tuananh/" target="_blank">Tuan-Anh Hoang-Vu</a>, <a href="http://bigdata.poly.edu/~kienpham/" target="_blank">Kien Pham</a>, and <a href="http://serv.cusp.nyu.edu/~hvo/" target="_blank">Huy T. Vo</a> - got 2nd place out of 91 teams, given by SIGMOD, in 2014.
-* **[Deborah Rosenthal, MD Award](http://engineering.nyu.edu/academics/departments/computer-science-engineering/student-awards)**: Outstanding performance on the Ph.D. qualifying examination, given by NYU Tandon School of Engineering, in 2014.
+* **<a href="http://engineering.nyu.edu/academics/departments/computer-science-engineering/student-awards" target="_blank">Deborah Rosenthal, MD Award</a>**: Outstanding performance on the Ph.D. qualifying examination, given by NYU Tandon School of Engineering, in 2014.
-* **[A3P Special Honor](http://www.a3p.poli.ufrj.br/noticiasver.php?fcodigo=50)**: Outstanding performance achieved at the Polytechnic School of the Federal University of Rio de Janeiro, given by the Alumni Association of the Polytechnic School (A3P) at the Federal University of Rio de Janeiro, in 2013.
+* **<a href="http://www.a3p.poli.ufrj.br/noticiasver.php?fcodigo=50" target="_blank">A3P Special Honor</a>**: Outstanding performance achieved at the Polytechnic School of the Federal University of Rio de Janeiro, given by the Alumni Association of the Polytechnic School (A3P) at the Federal University of Rio de Janeiro, in 2013.
 * **Magna Cum Laude Honor**: Outstanding performance achieved in Computer and Information Engineering, given by the Federal University of Rio de Janeiro, in 2013.
-* **[Research Honor](http://www.coppe.ufrj.br/pt-br/planeta-coppe-noticias/agenda/coppe-entrega-voto-de-louvor-aos-premiados-de-2009)**: Given by the Academic Deliberative Council of [the Graduate Department of Engineering (COPPE)](http://www.coppe.ufrj.br/) at Federal University of Rio de	Janeiro, Brazil, in 2010.
+* **<a href="http://www.coppe.ufrj.br/pt-br/planeta-coppe-noticias/agenda/coppe-entrega-voto-de-louvor-aos-premiados-de-2009" target="_blank">Research Honor</a>**: Given by the Academic Deliberative Council of <a href="http://www.coppe.ufrj.br/" target="_blank">the Graduate Department of Engineering (COPPE)</a> at Federal University of Rio de	Janeiro, Brazil, in 2010.
 * **Best Poster Award**: *Desenvolvimento de Estruturas de Controle Explícito para o SGWfC VisTrails*, XXIV Brazilian Symposium on Databases (SBBD), in 2009.
 * **Honorable Mention**: TOP10 presentation among more than 500 presentations in the XXXI Conference on Young Research Assistant, at Federal University of Rio de Janeiro, Brazil, in 2009.